danilsdf/InterviewTask-UrlShortener/README.md

 Use unreserved alphanumeric characters for the shortened URI (e.g., app.io/A18fhsH)

-The endpoint for the generated URI should serve HTML that web scrapers can easily digest, e.g. write tags for the Open Graph Protocol (http://ogp.me/) and Search Engines like Google, DuckDuckGo

-Host on free services like Netlify, Serverless.com, Heroku, or AWS

 ## Appearance:
 Use a simple, attractive design and logo: https://logomaster.ai